-As of March 31, 2005, Siemens France S.A. owned 1,003,250 Shares representing 12.0% of the total share capital and (after subtracting treasury stock which under French law carries no voting rights) 12.9% of the voting rights of the Company.
+As of March 31, 2006, Siemens France S.A. owned 1,003,250 Shares representing 12.0% of the total share capital and (after subtracting treasury stock which under French law carries no voting rights) 12.8% of the voting rights of the Company.
 No other member of the Board of Directors or Senior Executive Officers is the beneficial owner of securities representing or giving the right to subscribe for or purchase more than 1% of the Shares.

-As of March 31, 2005, the Board of Directors and the Senior Executive Officers of the Company hold a total of 1,236,400 Shares representing 14.8% of the total share capital and (after subtracting treasury stock which under French law carries no voting rights) 15.9% of the voting rights of the Company.
+As of March 31, 2006, the Board of Directors and the Senior Executive Officers of the Company hold a total of 1,014,376 Shares (including Siemens France SA acting as a moral entity seating at the Board of Directors) representing 12.1% of the total share capital and (after subtracting treasury stock which under French law carries no voting rights) 13.0% of the voting rights of the Company.